*As an Amazon Associate and member of other affiliate programs, we may earn a commission for purchases made through links in this post.

 Audiobooks.com

-You own all audiobooks purchased with your monthly subscription credit, and can keep the VIP audiobooks for as long as your subscription is active.
+The monthly subscription costs $14.95 a month, or you can save a ton with their annual subscription, which breaks down to $12 a month.
+You own all audiobooks purchased with your monthly subscription credit and can keep the VIP audiobooks for as long as your subscription is active.

 The image features the app icon image for Spotify, which is a green circle with three curved black lines resembling sound waves, set against a black background.

-Premium subscriptions now include 15 hours of listening time that renews every month.
-The trick to this one is to only listen to books that don’t exceed the 15 hour limit.
-It’s not fun to run out of hours mid-book and have to wait for the time to renew!
+Premium subscriptions now include 15 hours of listening time that renews every month!
+The trick to this one is to only listen to audiobooks that don’t exceed the 15-hour limit.
+It’s not fun to run out of hours mid-book and have to wait for the hours to renew!
+Top-ups are available to purchase for audiobooks over 15 hours, but it’s not cheap.

 The image features the app icon for Everand, which is a bold black ampersand symbol ("&") centered on a bright yellow square background.